 Most surfaces at DEII are paved with asphalt or concrete or are stabilized with gravel, landscaping materials, or natural vegetation.
-A storm drain system is not present at DEII; however, there are drainage structures such as concrete rundowns, culverts, riprap and site detention ponds to minimize erosion and potential for flooding.
+A storm drain system is not present at DEII; however, there are drainage structures such as concrete rundowns, culverts, riprap, and site detention ponds to minimize erosion and potential for flooding.
 The greatest potential for erosion occurs at the stormwater outfalls.
-Structural controls (addressed in BMP 7) currently in place to reduce or eliminate erosion at the stormwater outfalls include:
+All outfalls with the exception of 00I consist of RCP culverts and riprap structures.